-- Library Director- head of a library or library system. - Assistant Director- ranks next to Library Director, responsible for library activities in absence of Director. - Branch Librarian-responsible for branch library activities, spending at least half of the work week in branch. - Senior Librarian-usually a department head or manager who supervises other professional librarians. - Staff Librarian-May be any number of titles: Reference, Program Coordinator, Outreach, etc. These positions may supervise staff and work in the following areas:
+- \Library Director-head of a library or library system. - \Assistant Director- ranks next to Library Director, responsible for library activities in absence of Director - \Branch Librarian- responsible for branch library activities, spending at least half of the work week in branch - \Senior Librarian-usually a department head or manager who supervises other professional librarians. - \Adult Services Librarian-May be any number of titles: Reference, Program Coordinator, Outreach, etc. These positions may supervise staff and work mainly with adults. - \Children's Services Librarian These positions may supervise staff and work mainly with children (and young adults if you do not have a dedicated young adult position) - \Circulation Librarian These positions are in charge of the Circulation department and may supervise staff - \Technical Services Librarian These positions are in charge of Technical Services, which includes cataloging and other related duties.
+They may supervise staff. - \Young Adult Services Librarian These positions may supervise staff and work mainly with young adults.
+If the Young Adult Services Librarian works in two departments (like Reference or Children's), choose which is the intent of the position, ie. YA that helps in Reference vs. Reference Librarian who helps young adults. - \Other Librarian Reserve this for positions which do not easily fit into the existing position titles supplied here.
+These are distinct positions (i.e. systems librarian, development officer, volunteer coordinator, museum curator, webmaster, etc.).
+Fill in the information in this section then add the position title(s) when prompted below.

-Staff Librarian-Adult Services

-Staff Librarian-Children's Services

-Staff Librarian-Circulation Services

-Staff Librarian-Technical Services (Cataloging & Related)

-Staff Librarian-Young Adult Services

-Staff Librarian-Other - For positions which do not easily fit into the existing position titles supplied here (i.e. systems librarian, development officer, volunteer coordinator, museum curator, webmaster, etc.), fill in the information in this section then add the position title(s) when prompted below.

-Library Associate/Senior Library Technician-Performs more complex circulation, processing, or public service duties (not general clerical work) under professional supervision and often has supervisory responsibility for subordinate staff.

-Library Technician- Performs circulation, processing, or public service duties under supervision.
+- \Library Associate/Senior Library Technician-Performs more complex circulation, processing, or public service duties (not general clerical work) under professional supervision and often has supervisory responsibility for subordinate staff. - \Library Technician-Performs circulation, processing, or public service duties under supervision.
 Usually does not supervise staff.

-Page- Shelves or retrieves library materials, usually does not supervise staff.

-Administrative Assistant- includes positions such as Director's Secretary, office manager, etc. Has more responsibility than support staff, but not as much responsibility as professional staff.
-Clerical Staff- includes positions such as clerical assistants, clerk-typists, secretaries, bookkeepers, etc.

-Other Library Staff-Positions which do not easily fit into the existing position titles supplied here (e.g. security staff, bookmobile driver, etc.) Fill in the information in this section, then add the position title when prompted below.

-Custodian-Include only if the salary is part of the library's budget.
+(Sometimes called Library Assistant) - \Administrative Assistant-includes positions such as Director's Secretary, office manager, etc. Has more responsibility than support staff, but not as much responsibility as professional staff. - \Page- Shelves or retrieves library materials, usually does not supervise staff. - \Clerical Staff- includes positions such as clerical assistants, clerk-typists, secretaries, bookkeepers, etc. - \Other Library Staff-Positions which do not easily fit into the existing position titles supplied here (e.g. security staff, bookmobile driver, etc.) Fill in the information in this section, then add the position title when prompted below. - \Custodian-Include only if the salary is part of the library's budget.
 Do not list if the position is funded by another municipal department or is contracted out to a firm or individual.
+Education level of Custodian is not required.

 VOLUNTEER STAFF Library staff that are volunteers receive a stipend instead of a salary or wages.
-When the hourly wage is less than the minimum wage as of 07/01/2020, report the annual amount as a stipend by answering "Yes" to the question "Stipend".
-As of 01/01/2020, the Massachusetts minimum wage is \$12.00 per hour.
+When the hourly wage is less than the minimum wage as of 07/01/2023, report the annual amount as a stipend by answering "Yes" to the question "Stipend".
+As of 01/01/2023, the Massachusetts minimum wage is \$15.00 per hour.
 These positions are "Volunteer Staff".
-Most libraries do not have staffs that are volunteers.
+Most libraries do not have staff that are volunteers.